codurance/site/_posts/2016-12-20-how-applying-theory-of-constraints-helped-us-optimise-our-code.md

 The team suggested three ways to tackle this problem:

-* Scale up the database till it can meet this requirement.
+* Scale up the database till it can meet our requirements.
 * Introduce some light-weight caching in the application to reduce load on the database.
 * Examine the query plan for this database call to find out whether the query can be optimised.